Last major challenger to Egypt's Sisi calls off campaign after arrest

 Anan, who served as armed forces chief of staff from 2005-2012, was the final high profile challenger to Sisi left in the race after a number of others dropped out, some citing intimidation by the authorities.

+“He was the longest-serving chief of staff but that didn’t stop them arresting him,” Anan’s office director Mustafa al-Shal said outside the Military Prosecutor’s office.

-Egypt’s president’s office and government press centre have not commented on the election race.
-The electoral commission has said it will ensure the vote is carried out fairly and transparently.
+Egypt’s president’s office and government press center have not commented on the election race.
+The electoral commission has said it will ensure the vote is fair and transparent.

 Sisi, who as military chief led the overthrow of Islamist President Mohamed Mursi in 2013 and was elected president the following year, announced last week he will seek a second term in the election set for late March.